Artemis: As Hecate

-Hecate was the goddess of crossroads, boundaries, ghosts and witchcraft.
-She is the queen of the witches.
-Artemis absorbed the Pre-Greek goddess Potnia Theron who was closely associated with the daimons.
-In the Mycenean age daimons were lesser deities of ghosts, divine spirits and tutelary deities.

 Some scholars believe that Hecate was an aspect of Artemis prior to the latter's adoption into the Olympian pantheon.

 Artemis would have, at that point, become more strongly associated with purity and maidenhood on the one hand, while her originally darker attributes like her association with magic, the souls of the dead, and the night would have continued to be worshipped separately under her title Hecate.